 The Skinny Dog

 The old Greyhound has been re-branded, not that you’d notice and still serves undrinkable beer in plastic glasses.
 Long gone are the pickled eggs and old men, dead or singing in the corner.
 Quite trendy now, in a valleys sort of way.
 Could take over as the ‘rugby’ pub on a Saturday as it’s near the ground.
 Have taken out the annoying stairs in the middle of the pub which makes a huge difference.
 We do miss the bar snacks and sweaty, old, toothless men crooning mind you.
 Come back Mark Davies!
-Always rammed full on the weekend.
+Always rammed full on the weekend and can be a bit rough sometimes so be warned.

 The Tumble – 01443 486274